Introduction

 Sensitive Personal Information

-We do not usually collect “sensitive personal information” about you unless there is a clear reason for doing so, such as participation in an event where we need this information to ensure we provide appropriate facilities for you.
+For non-clinical services, we do not usually collect 'sensitive personal information' about you unless there is a clear reason for doing so, such as participation in an event where we need this information to ensure we provide appropriate facilities for you.
 We may collect health information if you tell us about your experiences of the Hospice (for example, if you act as a case study for us); however, we will make it clear to you when collecting this information as to what we are collecting, why and how we will use it.

 Event-specific information

-We may also ask you for information for specific events.
+We may ask you for information for specific events.
 This is so that we can cater for your needs at our fundraising events and ensure events are safe and legal.
-For example
+For example:

-• If you are participating in the Colour run for us we will ask for your t-shirt size so that we can provide you with a t-shirt.
+If you are participating in an event for us we will ask for your t-shirt size so that we can provide you with a t-shirt.

 Information about volunteers